Get ready to apply for SFI26

 Which window should I apply for?

-Depending on your situation, you may have the option of choosing which window to apply for if you're eligible for both but, you can only make one SFI26 application across both windows.
+Depending on your situation, you may have the option of choosing which window to apply for if you’re eligible for both but, you can only have one agreement for SFI26 across both windows.

 Which one you do apply for will ultimately depend on your circumstances.
 Factors to consider include presence, proportion and remaining time left in existing ELMs revenue schemes such as Countryside Stewardship or SFI23.
 You can also only make one application per RPA-recognised business for SFI26.